liquity/dev/packages/contracts/test-report.md

   Contract: Deployment script - Sets correct contract addresses dependencies after deployment
-    ✓ Sets the correct PriceFeed address in TroveManager ✓ Sets the correct LUSDToken address in TroveManager ✓ Sets the correct SortedTroves address in TroveManager ✓ Sets the correct BorrowerOperations address in TroveManager ✓ Sets the correct ActivePool address in TroveManager
+    ✓ Sets the correct PriceFeed address in TroveManager ✓ Sets the correct XBRLToken address in TroveManager ✓ Sets the correct SortedTroves address in TroveManager ✓ Sets the correct BorrowerOperations address in TroveManager ✓ Sets the correct ActivePool address in TroveManager